Class Teacher: Miss McCabe

 Advice for reading - Talk about the text with your child.
 What do they think will happen next?
 Which characters do they like or dislike?
 Look at language and description and how punctuation is used.

-Children can further support their spelling understanding using Spelling Shed, passwords have been given out.
+Children can further support their spelling understanding using Spelling Frame, passwords have been given out.

-We are focusing on developing our team skills this term.
-P.E lessons are on a Friday afternoon.
+We are focusing on developing our team skills this term through our rounders lessons.
+P.E lessons are on a Thursday morning.

 Autumn Term Project